-The anesthetic (numbing medicine) usually wears off in the first 24 hours after the procedure.
-While steroid medication usually starts to work within 2 to 7 days, it can take up to 14 days to notice improvement.
+The anesthetic (numbing medication) around the joint usually wears off in first 24 hours after the procedure.

+Steroid medication usually starts to work within 2 to 7 days, however it can take up to 14 days to notice improvement.
+The duration of pain relief depends on the person.
+It could last for only days or for months.